A Deep Learning Framework for Generation and Analysis of Driving Scenario Trajectories: Trajectory Generation Framework

 An important and challenging task is to choose proper metrics to evaluate the quality of the generated trajectories \cite{lucic2018gans}.
 One might first evaluate the results via visualization to see whether they do make sense.
 However, as the results improve it becomes harder to determine precisely how good they are.
 Thus, it is important to consider quantitative evaluation metrics as well, such that one can objectively quantify the similarity of the generated trajectories with the original ones.

 One commonly used method to measure similarities between time series is Dynamic Time Warping (DTW).
 Thus, to compare sets of time series, we build a matrix of pairwise DTW distances between the samples from the two sets as shown in Table \ref{Table:pairwisedist}.
 Such a matrix can be used to find the most similar samples from the two investigated sets.
+In addition, we analyze this pairwise matrix using the following two metrics.
+In the following, we describe two methods for the analysis of results based on matching the time series.